Deeman2014/Open_edX_Windows7_Installation/1_Introduction.rst

 -------------------

 The overall installation process will involve the following major steps:
  #.
-Acquire and install the host operating system, Windows 7 Enterprise Service Pack 1, and enable the Network File System (NFS) service.
+Install the host operating system, Windows 7 Enterprise Service Pack 1, and enable the Network File System (NFS) service.
  #.
-Acquire/Download the additional required software.
+Download additional required software.
  #.
 Install the Oracle Virtual Box virtualization package.
  #.
-Install the Vagrant provisioning and installation package.
+Install the Vagrant provisioning and configuration package.
  #.
-Install the curl command line-based file transfer program.
+Install the cURL for Windows command line-based file transfer program.
  #.
 Use Vagrant to download and install the Open edX environment.
  #.
-Install several additional useful software utilities.
+Install additional useful software utilities.
  #.
 Install and configure the mail system software.
  #.
 Install and configure the Open edX-related Stanford Custom Theme.